Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Machine-Learning-MLS-C01-Practice-Tests-Exams-Question/README.md

 Parquet or ORC format and inserts it into an Amazon RDS PostgreSQLdatabase.
 Have the Analysts query and run dashboards from the RDS database.
 - [ ] Use Amazon Kinesis Data Analytics to ingest the streaming data and perform real-time SQL queries to convert the records to Apache Parquet before delivering to Amazon S3.
 Have the Analysts query the data directly from Amazon S3using Amazon Athena and connect to BI tools using the Athena Java Database Connectivity (JDBC) connector.

-### A Machine Learning Specialist is building a prediction model for a large number of features using linear models, such as linear regression and logistic regression.
+### A Machine Learning Specialist is building a prediction model for a large number of features using linear models, such as Linear Regression and Logistic Regression.
 During exploratory data analysis, the Specialist observes that many features are highly correlated with each other.
 This may make the model unstable.
 What should be done to reduce the impact of having such a large number of features?

 - [ ] Perform one-hot encoding on highly correlated features.
 - [ ] Use matrix multiplication on highly correlated features.
-- [x] Create a new feature space using principal component analysis (PCA).
+- [x] Create a new feature space using Principal Component Analysis (PCA).
 - [ ] Apply the Pearson correlation coefficient.

 ### A Machine Learning Specialist is implementing a full Bayesian network on a dataset that describes public transit in New York City.
 One of the random variables is discrete, and represents the number of minutes New Yorkers wait for a bus given that the buses cycle every 10 minutes, with a mean of 3 minutes.
 Which prior probability distribution should the ML Specialist use for this variable?